bradvin/social-share-urls/README.md

 * **Regularly-Tested, Basic Share-URL Formats of Popular, Social Media** : Directly linking to share/like pages on that social media with fillable URL, text, and other parameters.
     * For example : `example.com/someSocialMediaSite/share?url=yourWebsiteURL&text=someMessageAboutYourSite`.
     * URL's are organized into category (`multi-language`, `phone-based`, `email-based`, etc.).
+    * Each URL category is sorted by `Alexa`-rank.
+Know what's important without having to track down the info.
 * **Reference Sources** : For each service, URL format, and set of parameters, so that you can feel confident about these links and find out more if you need to do something more interesting.
     * We include primary sources (official documentation or official dev blogs).
 We try to provide at least one of these per service.
     * We also include secondary sources (like forum conversations or StackOverflow questions).
 We try to provide at least three of these per service.